-Economic Downturn + Global Pandemic = Cybercrime Gold Rush
+Economic Downturn + Global Pandemic = Cybercrime New Gold Rush

 What is the New Gold?

-The new gold is something that cybercriminals have always been after.
-Personal data and your trust.
+The new gold is something that cybercriminals have always been after: your personal data and trust.
 From getting you to divulge everything from bank details to private passwords.
-What is different now, what makes data and your trust a new goldmine for cybercrime - is COVID-19.
+What is different now is what makes data and your trust a new goldmine for cybercrime… COVID-19.

 E-commerce has flourished because people have been asked to stay indoors.
 People have also been searching for information on COVID-19 online.